treasure-data/digdag/digdag-docs/src/command_executor.md

 | ecs.temporal_storage.s3.endpoint                      | The end point URL for S3         |
 | ecs.temporal_storage.s3.credentials.access-key-id     | AWS access key for the bucket    |
 | ecs.temporal_storage.s3.credentials.secret-access-key | AWS secret key                   |

+#### The ways of authorizing to ECS cluster and tasks.
+[DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) besides AWS access key and secret can be used as a credential for connecting with ECS on version 0.10.5 or above .
+As a result of that, if `ecs.<name>.access_key_id` is not specified, digdag server looks for one of the credentials described in the document.

 ### How to use from workflow